 As of 9 January, if you are visiting Thailand and then travelling to a country that requires a RT-PCR test for entry, you will need to purchase medical insurance prior to your arrival in Thailand that provides cover for Covid-19 treatment.

 Check your passport and travel documents before you travel

 Your passport must have at least 6 months’ validity remaining from your date of entry into Thailand.
 You may be refused entry to Thailand if your passport is damaged or has pages missing.

-If you plan to stay for more than 30 days or you will work in Thailand. you must get the appropriate visa before you travel.
+If you plan to stay for more than 45 days or you will work in Thailand, you must get the appropriate visa before you travel.
 For more information, contact the nearest Thai Embassy or Consulate.

 Yellow fever certificate requirements